shader-slang/slang/docs/api-users-guide.md

 spAddSearchPath(request, "some/path/");
 ```

-Note that for now Slang does not support any kind of "virtual filesystem," although that is obviously a desirable feature to add.
+Note that for now Slang does not support any kind of "virtual file-system," although that is obviously a desirable feature to add.

 #### Preprocessor Definitions